Waitara Early Learning & Care Centre

 - We are open 50 weeks of the year

-- We have a flexible attendance pattern with a 2 day minimum
+- We have a flexible attendance pattern

 - We welcome enrolments from all members of the community regardless of your religious beliefs or the primary school your child will attend.

 A warm, friendly and welcoming environment that promotes a sense of family ...

 - Joeys room: 12 children aged 0 – 2 years.
 We have three educators who create a nurturing and emotionally supportive environment.
 The daily routine is based on the needs of each individual child, ‘their routine is our routine’.
 Our program is designed to be inclusive of each child’s development needs, providing learning experiences that are stimulating, engaging and age appropriate.
 The Joeys have a separate outdoor learning environment where the children are supported to engage in a range of sensory experiences including water play, painting, bubbles and sand play.
 The outdoor environment invites children to participate in activities designed to enhance their gross motor skills including climbing and balancing.